Independent Articles and Advice

 • Is out of the way of predators

 It’s optimal to find an area that has more sun than shade because most plants need the sun for photosynthesis.
-This is the process where plants with chlorophyll (what makes them appear green) transfer the sun’s energy into their form of food.
+It is the process where plants with chlorophyll (what makes them appear green) transfer the sun’s energy into their form of food.

-A predictable temperature is important because you’re picking your seeds based on the environment you’ll be placing them in.
+A predictable temperature is necessary because you’re picking your seeds based on the environment you’ll be placing them in.
 If you plant underneath your air conditioner unit, for example, your plants will not thrive.

 Avoiding predators can be difficult when you plant outside.
 After all, it’s nature.
 But use common sense – if your dog has free reign of the yard, it’s probably best to put a small fence around your garden to keep him from digging it up!